Punhetinha-Studios/TTroll/README.md

 ```
 Opens calc.exe when the user opens project.

-##### - Btw i added noob version that is easier to use, you can use it by just opening the .exe and it will ask you the parameters of the module you selected as well :p
+##### - Btw i added noob version that is easier to use, you can use it by just opening the .exe and it will ask you the parameters of the module you selected as well

 ## Credits
 The vulnerability has been discovered by cjm00n & edwardzpeng (https://x.com/edwardzpeng)